Explain your role at CVCheck

 Next, I headed over to Switzerland to work at UBS, working in the development team for Global Securities Lending.
 I eventually found myself leading the development team for Global Securities, Borrowing and Lending at Credit Suisse First Boston.
 The system we developed and maintained was managing and controlling over $100 million worth of assets and, as you can imagine with a Swiss bank, security was of the utmost importance.

 I moved back home to Australia in 2001 and worked in a range of software contracting roles.
 It was at that point Steve Carolan, founder of CVCheck called me up.
-Steve and I had been friends for years and he said, “I’m working on this new business, can you have a look at the software for me?”
-I looked over it, and told him, “you need to do a lot better”.
-So he convinced me to come on board at CVCheck to fix the software so he could launch the business.
+Steve and I had been friends for years and he said “I’m working on this new business, can you have a look at the software for me?”
+I looked over it, and told him “you need to do a lot better”.
+So he convinced me to come on board at CVCheck to fix the software so it could go live, and he could launch the business.